k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 ## TDM Components

-K2view TDM product consists of the following components:
+The K2view TDM has the following components:

-- TDM GUI (Self-Service)
+- TDM GUI (Self-service)
 - TDM DB
 - Fabric

 ![tdm_architecture](images/tdm_architecture.png)

 ### TDM GUI
-This web application serves as the self-service for the following activities:
+The TDM web application offers self-service activities for the following tasks:
-- TDM definitions, define Business Entities, TDM environments,  Roles and Permissions.
+- Definition of TDM business entities, environments, roles and permissions.
-- Create and execute TDM tasks to provision the selected subset of entities or Reference tables to the selected environment.
+- Creation and execution of TDM tasks that provide the selected subset of entities or Reference tables to the selected environment.

 ### TDM DB

-TDM DB - the TDM settings and TDM tasks are kept in the TDM PostgreSQL DB.
-Both TDM components - TDM GUI and Fabric - connects the TDM DB to get or update the TDM settings or the TDM tasks.
+TDM settings and tasks are kept in the TDM PostgreSQL DB.
+Both the TDM GUI and Fabric connect to the TDM DB to get or update TDM settings or tasks.

 ### Fabric

-Fabric serves as a staging DB of the provisioned entities as well as the ETL layer to extract the data from the data sources and load it to the target environment.
+Fabric acts as a staging DB for the provisioned entities and ETL layer for extracting data from data sources and loading it to the target environment.

 #### Fabric as a Staging Repository

-- When running a TDM task, the data of the selected entities is stored and synchronized according in Fabric to the LUs definitions.
+- When running a TDM task, the data of the selected entities is stored and synchronized in Fabric to the according LUs definitions.
 Fabric creates and maintains a separate [MicroDB](/articles/01_fabric_overview/02_fabric_glossary.md#mdb--microdb) on each entity (LUI).
-This provides several advantages:
+This has several advantages:

   - Encapsulation of all data of a single business entity (like a customer) in one place so that consumers can ask any question about data usually residing in many different data sources.
   - Security: individual encryption at MicroDB or field levels.
   - Masking capabilities.
 Fabric enables masking the sensitive data when storing the entity.
-  - Flexibly Sync policy based on business needs:
+  - Flexible sync policy based on business needs:
     - The entities can be extracted and stored in Fabric in advance.
-Then every request to copy these entities to various of target environments, can get the data from Fabric without accessing the source systems to avoid a business impact on the source systems.
+Whereby all requeststo copy these entities to various of target environments, can get the data from Fabric without accessing the source systems to avoid a business impact on the source systems.
     - Alternatively, Fabric can synchronize the data from the source systems to get the most up-to-date data of the entities when required.
   - Support Data Flux tasks: a user can keep different versions of a selected list of entities.
 For example- save a version of a customer's list every two hours to backup the data during the functional tests.
 Each version is kept as a separate LUI.